LupoGrigi0/WaterMarker/README.md

 ## Registry Hack

-Type regedit and press Enter to open the Registry Editor Navigate to the following path: HKEY_CLASSES_ROOT\*\shell Right-click on the shell key, select New > Key, and name it whatever you want the context menu item to be 2.With the new key selected, right-click in the right pane, select New > String Value, and name it Icon.
+Type regedit and press Enter to open the Registry Editor

+Navigate to the following path: HKEY_CLASSES_ROOT\*\shell

+Right-click on the shell key, select New > Key, and name it whatever you want the context menu item to be

+With the new key selected, right-click in the right pane, select New > String Value, and name it Icon.
 Double-click the new Icon value, type cmd.exe, and press Enter

-3. Right-click on the new key you created, select New > Key, and name it command.
+Right-click on the new key you created, select New > Key, and name it command.
 With the command key selected, in the right pane, double-click the Default value.
 In the Value data box, type

 cmd.exe /k python "D:\fully\qualified\path\to\SingleImageVisWatermark.py" "D:\fully\qualified\path\to\my watermark.png" %1